baltimore-sun-data/housing-map/README.md

 * This repository contains a map of public housing, tax credits and opportunities, using source materials from the University of Maryland's National Center for Smart Growth Research & Education.

+### Development history ###

+A gist with early development history lives (for now) at https://gist.github.com/borpglass/f6c9c651c9cc7e28c4f1  ... but will be going away after deployment.

 ### Todo list ###

 * x Get formatting working on main map